jj4jj/ssukits/README.md

 ##ssukits is a simple (game) server tookits package.
 * Creating this rep just for studying and for fun .
-* Now , ssukits  only running it in Linux evironment , and implementing of it's function is just for studying and for fun . anyone can use it and distribute it , whatever you did with it .
+* Now , ssukits  only running in Linux evironment , and the implementing of it's function is just for studying and for fun . anyone can use it and distribute it , whatever you did with it .
-* It's a study job , so there are many bugs in it . . .
+* It's a study job , so there are many bugs in it . . . o__o

 ##Warnning
 * Maybe u can't compile it succesfully , don't be panic or angry  ! since I commit code at any time ...
-* Don't use it in your commercial project now for many bugs in it !!
+* I don't recommend you using it in your commercial project now , for many bugs in it !!
+O__O (I'm decreasing them)

 ##What functions every directory included